-Holdings in global gold-backed ETFs and similar products rose sharply in June by 127 tonnes (t) to 2,548t – equivalent to US$5.5bn in inflows – as geopolitical uncertainty increased and central banks signalled a shift to a more accommodative policy over the coming months.
+Holdings in global gold-backed ETFs and similar products rose sharply in June by 127 tonnes (t) to 2,548t.
+This is equivalent to US$5.5bn in inflows.
+As geopolitical uncertainty increased and central banks signalled a shift to a more accommodative policy over the coming months.
 This drove rates and the US dollar lower and shifted the momentum in gold as its price moved to a six-year high.

 Regional fund flows*

 North American funds had inflows of 65t (US$2.9bn, 5.0% AUM)

 Holdings in European funds rose by 59t (US$2.5bn, 4.7%)

 Funds listed in Asia increased by 2.4t (US$107mn, 3.3%)